boghammar/MMM-SL-PublicTransport/README.md

         header: 'Busses',
         config: {
             apikey: 'your-api-key',         // REQUIRED.
-            stationid: 'your-station-id',   // REQUIRED.
+            stationid: ['your-station-id'], // REQUIRED.
+An array of stationid's.
 You need to run the utility findStation to get this
-            stationname: 'name',            // This is the name of the station.
+            stationname: ['name'],          // This is an array of the name of the stations.
                                             // It's shown in the header if you have set a header on the module
             direction: 1,                   // Optional, if set only show departures in that direction.
                                             // Direction is either 1 or 2, test to see which one you need.